matplotlib/mplcairo/README.rst

   FreeType support.

-  The currently preferred solution is to get the headers e.g. from a Linux distribution package, the DLL from Christoph Gohlke's cairocffi_ build, and generate the import library oneself using ``dumpbin`` and ``lib``.
+  The currently preferred solution is to get the headers e.g. from a Linux distribution package, the DLL from Christoph Gohlke's pycairo_ build, and generate the import library oneself using ``dumpbin`` and ``lib``.

   Alternatively, very recent conda-forge builds (≥1.16.0 build 1005) do